JulieLy8619/301lab6-back-end/README.md

 Actual time needed to complete: _____

 ## Credits and Collaborations
--Sam Hamm for notes on how to write server js (from class 6) -->
+- Sam Hamm for notes on how to write server js (from class 6)
+- David Stoll helped us when nodemon wouldn't work
+-->